 So if you have a baby who is unusually inconsolable, take off their socks or onsie, and check their toes and fingers.

 If you suspect your child has a hair tourniquet, you need to visit your doctor or local emergency department urgently.
 There are different methods the doctor may use, from hair removal cream, or cutting the hair away.
 It is important that you don’t try and cut the hair away yourself if the toe/finger is very swollen, as a moving target is very tricky and often magnifying equipment is needed to ensure all the hair has been taken away.
-Leave it to the experts with the necessary equipment!
+Some parents choose to try hair removal cream at home, however it should not be used if the skin is broken, and it can be quite difficult to tell if all the hair has come away, so a trip to the doctors will still be necessary.
+We recommend you leave it to the experts with the necessary equipment!

 Sign up to receive our monthly newsletter, as well as exclusive offers and important updates.